GFC Alliance & Adelaide Fringe

 15 Feb - 17 March 2019

 This is amazing recognition for the project on the Australian events landscape.
+We are really thrilled and say thank you on behalf of all our team, and our collaborators Yellaka+Adelaide Fringe and partners + Epson+Novatech.

 Cultural producer Karl Telfer describes the work: “Yabarra is a gathering to bring together ways of understanding through light.
 Story, sound, song and illumination combine to share knowledge of the past, present and future, in the now.
 Seasons follow light, they inform patterns of behaviour through land, sea and sky country.
 All sacred ecologies are bound to these laws of nature.
 Yabarra holds deep wisdom.
 Yabarra’s creators, the Mullawirrameyunna clan group of the Kaurna Nation invite you to share in the spirit of place.
 Yabarra holds a message for all generations.”